MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 This `Restore-AccountRecord` PowerShell function shows how to restore an account record and overwrite a value.
 There are three requirements:

 - [Specify the table type parameter](webapi/use-web-api-actions.md#specify-the-table-type-parameter) using the `@odata.type` with the fully qualified name of the entity type.
-This tells OData what type of record it is.
+This annotation tells OData what type of record it is.
-- Include the primary key value, in this case `accountid` to specify the record.
+- To specify the record, include the primary key value, in this case `accountid` .
 - Specify any properties you want to overwrite, in this case the `name` property.